-The Trustee acknowledges that the climate is warming, that the warming is being caused by significant increases in the levels of carbon dioxide (CO2) in the atmosphere, and that the increased levels of CO2 causing the warming are a result of human activity.
+The Trustee acknowledges that the climate is warming, that the warming is being caused by significant increases in the levels of carbon dioxide (CO_2) in the atmosphere, and that the increased levels of CO_2 causing the warming are a result of human activity.

-The Trustee believes climate change is one of the most significant long-term risks to our portfolio, and therefore our members' investment outcomes.
+The Trustee believes climate change is one of the most significant long-term risks to the Fund's portfolio, and therefore our members' retirement outcomes.
 Climate change has the potential to adversely affect the performance of companies, sectors, regions and asset classes through time because of regulatory change and the physical and social impacts of climate change.

-Global warming is expected to have a wide range of consequences, many of which may impact our portfolio's investments.
+Global warming is expected to have a wide range of consequences, many of which may impact the Fund's investments.
 The severity and type of consequences will ultimately depend on the level of warming that occurs, but examples of these consequences include: